Preparing Tomorrow’s Champions

 VGT also offers local Amateurs a very unique opportunity to compete on the same stage as our top Professionals in a majority of their events.
 “Our tour is giving our young rising stars (juniors and amateurs) a chance to compete head-to-head against the best professionals in our province on a regular basis.
 “We are giving Canada’s young stars an opportunity to see how some of Canada’s top local professionals play the game and in many cases, play their way into a pro grouping on day 2 or 3 of our Major Series events, an invaluable experience for elite Junior and Amateur golfers” says VGT Commissioner Fraser Mulholland.
 “We are proud of the fact that some of Canada’s top local Juniors and Amateurs have used VGT as a platform to measure their play against some of Canada’s top Pros.
 This really instills confidence in their games when they can see where their scoring lies compared to some of our marquee pros who have played on worldwide golf stages as professionals”.

-In 2014, VGT hit new heights with respect to achieving its mission statement’s goals when Alumni Adam Hadwin won two WEB.COM TOUR events and went on to win the WEB.COM TOUR money title, and finally earning his place on the PGA TOUR.
+In 2014, VGT hit new heights with respect to achieving its mission statement’s goals when Alumni Adam Hadwin won two WEB.COM TOUR events and went on to win the WEB.COM TOUR money title, finally earning his place on the PGA TOUR.
 The momentum continued to flow for VGT when fellow Ledgeview Alumni Nick Taylor played his way into the WEB.COM playoffs with a final round 63 in the regular season.
 Then continued his superb play in the WEB.COM playoffs to secure one of only 25 PGA TOUR cards up for grabs!
 VGT would graduate 2 of its Alumni to the PGA TOUR in one year!
 Talk about a year!
-On the Mackenzie Tour PGA Tour Canada VGT Alumni Ryan Williams closed out his season in style winning the Freedom 55 Tour Championship and Canadian Player of the Year honors!
+On the Mackenzie Tour PGA Tour Canada VGT Alumni have taken home a total of 11 Championships and on multiple occasions captured Canadian Player of the Year honors!

 Producing PGA TOUR Champions